 Coliseum is probably the most important symbol of the Eternal City and has great importance for the city of Rome itself.
 And not only.
-An eight-century prophet called Bede told that, when the Coliseum falls, Rome (and the entire world) will fall with it!
+An eighth-century prophet called Bede told that, when the Coliseum falls, Rome (and the entire world) will fall with it!

 A short walk along the beautiful Via dei Fori Imperiali (pic n°6) will lead you to Piazza Venezia, a large majestic square that hosts the impressive Monument to Vittorio Emanuele II (pic n°5), which is a National Monument (the Italian name is "Monumento Nazionale a Vittorio Emanuele II", even though it is mostly known as "Altare della Patria" or "Vittoriano").

-The magnificent monument, built by architect Giuseppe Sacconi in 1911 but completed in 1935, is dedicated to Victor Emmanuel II, the first king of the unified Italy.
+The magnificent monument, built by architect Giuseppe Sacconi in 1911 but completed in 1935, is dedicated to Victor Emmanuel II, the first king of unified Italy.
 From 1921, it also hosts a monument dedicated to the Unknown Soldier and an eternal-burning flame, so that it is recognized as one of the most important patriotic monuments in Italy.

-The monument includes a lot of allegoric statues and decorations, which depicts the main virtues of the unified Italy.
-In the recent history, 'Altare della Patria' is a great attraction to admire but it is also the location where many celebrations of national events take place.
+The monument includes a lot of allegoric statues and decorations, which depicts the main virtues of unified Italy.
+In recent history, 'Altare della Patria' is a great attraction to admire but it is also the location where many celebrations of national events take place.